-Thus, China may benefit from the experience, more precisely from the policy lessons, of other countries, after taking due account of relevant differences in time, institutional structure country characteristics.
+Thus, China may benefit from the experience - or more precisely from the policy lessons - of other countries, after taking due account of relevant differences in time, institutional structure country characteristics.
 The challenge is to identify the relevant lessons for China from countries that have undergone financial liberalization.

-The aim of this report is to identify a set of policy lessons or policy recommendations deemed relevant for China today from the experience of financial deregulation, the ensuing financial crisis and recovery in Scandinavia during the period 1985-2000.
+The aim of this report is to identify a set of policy lessons or policy recommendations that are deemed to be relevant for China today from the experience of financial deregulation, and the ensuing financial crisis and recovery in Scandinavia during the period 1985-2000.